-- NOTE: This is based on my original blog post.
+- NOTE: This post is based on my original blog entry.

 With all my trips to Japan ever being awesome, and my last trip there especially being all kinds of awesome, this trip still had to live up to three prior trips of pancaking layers of awesome-ness.
 The trip was actually a bit last-minute.
 I had already taken a vacation this year to Beijing.
 Which was meh, but nevertheless a vacation.
 My cousin Cindy, who I’d kept in touch with since our trip back in 2007 and one of only a handful of cousins who was fluent in English (she was raised in New Zealand), messaged me saying that she would be studying in Kyoto for a year.
 And since we’d had a prior chat about how I loved Japan, she said I should come visit.
 I thought about this for approximately a millisecond, then said “yes” and proceeded to book tickets and hotels.